Skip to content

 Start Claude Code in your project and ask it to run /aver:aver-workflow.
 It should load the skill and orient itself by reading your domain and adapter files.

-The plugin includes bash scripts that wrap the gh CLI.
-The agent calls these during conversation to manage scenarios and backlog items stored as GitHub Issues:
+The plugin includes bash scripts in scripts/gh/ and scripts/linear/.
+Both backends expose the same script names with the same arguments.
+The agent calls these during conversation to manage scenarios and backlog items:

 Domain information (vocabulary, adapters, test structure) comes from reading your source files directly — there is no separate server or database.